RestDB/codehooks-auth/README.md

     CLIENT_ID: process.env.CLIENT_ID, // TODO: get this from google cloud console
     CLIENT_SECRET: process.env.CLIENT_SECRET, // TODO: get this from google cloud console
     REDIRECT_URI: 'https://{YOUR_APP_URL}.codehooks.io/auth/oauthcallback/google' // TODO: change this to your app url, add the callback url you set in google cloud console
+  },
+  github: {
+    CLIENT_ID: process.env.GITHUB_CLIENT_ID, // TODO: get this from github
+    CLIENT_SECRET: process.env.GITHUB_CLIENT_SECRET, // TODO: get this from github
+    REDIRECT_URI: 'https://{YOUR_APP_URL}.codehooks.io/auth/oauthcallback/github' // TODO: change this to your app url, add the callback url you set in github
   }
 }
 // setup auth settings